 The transmission studies of liquids as a function of the temperature in the range -75°C to 100°C is offered on the AILES beamline.
 The set-up is composed of a motorized tree axis motion, which allows the adjustment of the cell containing the sample without breaking the vacuum.

-This tree axis supports a sample holder and the circulating liquid system for cooling or heating the sample.
-Various windows (Diamond, Polyethylene, TPX, CaF2, ZnSe) allow spectroscopic studies in all the infrared range from 5cm-1 to 20000cm-1.
+This cell is in contact with the cold tip of a closed cycle cryostat system for cooling the sample.
+Various windows (Diamond, Polyethylene, TPX, CaF2, ZnSe) allow spectroscopic studies in all the infrared range from 5cm-1 to 5000cm-1.

 The thickness of the sample is defined by Mylar spacers ranging from 1 μm to 100 μm.
 In order to measure the temperature of the sample a Pt100 sensor is connected to the liquid cell containing the sample.